strtok/marwood/README.md

 (define (variable <required arguments> . rest) body)
 ```

-ENTCOL rebuilds the top of the caller's frame in this order:
+VARARG rebuilds the top of the caller's frame in this order:

 * the caller's %ip, %ep and argc are popped off the stack and saved
 * every optional argument is popped off the stack and added to a newly formed list